 Cavalier King Charles Spaniel Puppies

 It can take a Cavalier King Charles Spaniel six months to a year or more to grow into their long, luxurious coat.
-Thus, puppies don’t shed much for their first year and need relatively little grooming.
+Puppies don’t really shed in their first year and need relatively little grooming.
 However, as the owner of a Cavalier puppy, your job is to help prepare your dog to be at ease and enjoy grooming sessions by the time they become adults.

-Introducing your Cavalier to grooming should be a gentle process.
+Introduce your Cavalier to grooming slowly and gently.
 While holding your puppy, begin by moving your hands over your Cavalier’s body with an easy light touch.
 Gradually over time, try to extend the time your puppy is comfortable having you hold his paws.
 Gently using your fingers to massage each of your puppy’s toes will pave the way for clipping your dogs nails later.

 For puppies, a soft bristle brush is likely to be the only tool you’ll need for grooming.
 You may choose to try a grooming glove, as well, with a light massaging action.